HIGHLIGHTS-Macron vs Le Pen: Quotes from the presidential debate | Headlines

 President Emmanuel Macron and far-right challenger Marine Le Pen squared off in a debate on Wednesday evening, four days ahead of the April 24 presidential runoff vote.
 Here are some key quotes from Macron and Le Pen as they launched their final bid to convince undecided French voters.

+Le Pen: "France is a world power not just a European power."

+"I want the European Commission to respect sovereign nations, to respect the choice of the French people, including their choice of society."
+"So I want to change this European organisation.
+But I don't want to leave it."

-"We cannot commit hara-kiri with the hope of hurting Russia" "The only sanctions I disagree with is the blocking of Russian oil and gas imports.
+"The only sanctions I disagree with is the blocking of Russian oil and gas imports.
 Why do I disagree?
 Because in reality it will do no harm to Russia and will do enormous harm to our people."
+"We cannot commit hara-kiri in the hope of hurting Russia."

 Macron on Le Pen's Russia ties: "You are dependent on power, you are dependent on (Russian President Vladimir) Putin.
 You took a loan from a Russian bank."